switchboard-xyz/switchboard-documentation/docs/oracle/kubernetes.md

 solana-keygen new --outfile authority-keypair.json
 ```

-For best security practices, avoid storing the keypair in a git repository.
-The default keypair location is `${HOME}/.config/solana/id.json`.
 More information on filesystem wallets can be found in [Solana's documentation](https://docs.solana.com/wallet-guide/file-system-wallet)

 ### Oracle Account